 If you can keep little hands from grabbing every last one, they'll last about 4 days in a well-sealed container, but can also be frozen individually wrapped for up to 3 months.

 I love when my cookie cakes are warm so the chocolate is all melty and gooey!
 To reheat them, simply place them in the microwave for 15-20 seconds or until just warm.
 Mmmm, mmmm, good!!

 These little gluten free chocolate chunk cookie cakes are just the thing to add to your kids' lunchboxes for back to school.
 But you don't have to be limited to making them for your little ones.
 Adults love them, too!

 Gluten Free Chocolate Chunk Cookie Cakes

-- 2 cups (280 g) Kim’s gluten free flour blend (a store bought blend may be substituted, but hasn't been tested)
+- 2 cups (280g) Kim's all purpose gluten free flour blend (a store bought blend may be substituted, but hasn't been tested)

 - 3 large eggs, at room temperature

-- Preheat oven to 350° F. Spray mini loaf pans with nonstick cooking spray and set aside.
+- Preheat oven to 350° F. Butter and flour mini loaf pans (or spray with nonstick cooking spray) and set aside.

 - In a small bowl, measure or weigh flour, baking powder, and salt.
 Whisk until combined and set aside.

 - Place butter, brown sugar, and granulated sugar in the bowl of an electric mixer fitted with paddle attachment (or in a large bowl with a handheld mixer).
 Mix on low speed for about 1 minute, then beat on medium high for 3 minutes.
 Stop and scrape down the sides of the bowl.
 Continue to beat on medium high speed for another 3 minutes, until light and fluffy.
 Scrape down sides of bowl again.

 - Add 3 eggs, one at a time, beating for about 30 seconds after each addition.
 Scrape down sides of bowl and beat for an additional 2 minutes on medium high speed.